 The Warrants have not been and will not be registered under the United States Securities Act of 1933, as amended ("Securities Act"), and trading in the Warrants has not been and will not be approved by the United States Commodity Futures Trading Commission under the United States Commodity Exchange Act of 1936.
 Warrants may not be offered, sold, resold, delivered or transferred within the United States or to, or for the account or benefit of, U.S. persons (as defined in Regulation S under the Securities Act) at any time, unless the Final Terms relating to the Warrant expressly provide otherwise in connection with an offering of the Warrant pursuant to an exemption from, or a transaction not subject to, the registration requirements of the Securities Act.
-The Warrants will be exercisable by the holder only upon certification as to non-U.S. beneficial ownership unless the Final Terms relating to a Warrant expressly provides otherwise in connection with an offering of the Warrant pursuant to an exemption from, or a transaction not subject to, the registration requirements of the Securities Act.
-See "Offering and Sale - United States" on pages 122 and 123 of this Base Prospectus.
+The Warrants will be exercisable by the holder only upon certification as to non-U.S. beneficial ownership unless the Final Terms relating to a Warrant expressly provides otherwise in connection with an offering of the registration not subject to, the registration from, or a transaction not subject to an exemption from, or a transaction for the Warrant pursuant to an exemption form, or a transaction of the Warrant pursuant to an exemption from, or a transaction of the Warrant pursuant to an exemption from, or a transaction not subject to, the registration from, or a transaction not subject to, the registration from, or a transaction not subject to, the registration from, or a transaction not subject to, the registration from, or a transaction not subject to, the registration from, or a transaction not subject to, the registration from, or a transaction not subject to, the securities Act.
+See "Offering and Sale - United States" on pages 118 and 119 of this Base Prospectus.